ethandengg/SDGE_EV_EDA/README.md

 All the packages and dependencies to run the notebooks locally are found in the "environment.yml" file

 ## Instructions on how to run the code:
-First clone the repository and activate the environment by running
+First clone the repository, cd into the directory, and activate the environment by running

 ```bash
 git clone https://github.com/ethandengg/SDGE_EV_EDA.git